Divi vs Elementor: Which Page Builder Should You Use in 2026?

 - Projects needing specific third-party Elementor add-ons

-- Sites where performance is critical (Elementor is lighter)
+- Sites where performance is a concern (Elementor is lighter than Divi)

 - Users who want a free tier to evaluate before buying